-Compared to long-term investing, trading requires much more effort for it to be effective.
-They’d need to have an edge on their competitors by analysing each asset before trading, through research and maybe some guesswork.
+Compared to long-term investing, trading requires much more effort to be effective.
+Traders need to have an edge over their competitors by analysing each asset before trading, through research and maybe some guesswork.

-Despite the additional effort, trading still comes with more risk than other types of investing because it’s harder to accurately predict how a certain asset will perform.
+Despite the additional effort, another difference between investing and trading is that trading still comes with more risk than other types of investing.
+This is because it’s harder to accurately predict how a certain asset will perform.

 That begs the question, is trading still worth its prospective returns?

-Consider the fact that even professional traders struggle to achieve this goal: according to the S&P Indices Versus Active Funds, as of December 2020, only 25% of active fund managers in the US managed to beat the S&P 500 Index in the last 5 years.
-That means that for most amateur investors, investing regularly into a diversified index is more likely to yield consistent, long-term returns.
+Consider the fact that even professional traders struggle to achieve this goal.
+According to the S&P Indices Versus Active Funds, as of December 2020, only 25% of active fund managers in the US managed to beat the S&P 500 Index in the last 5 years.
+What that means is that for most amateur investors, investing regularly in a diversified index is more likely to yield consistent, long-term returns.

 If you were to trade frequently, you’d also need to understand whether the trading fees and tax implications would make financial sense, how much capital you could afford to lose, and how much marginal gain you’d be willing to trade on (should you sell when you make 0.1% or 10% on an asset?).